Vaira Vīķe-Freiberga: Other recognition

 Four biographies about Vīķe-Freiberga have been published (in Latvian, English, French, Finnish, Italian, Russian and Spanish), and a full-length documentary film, The Threefold Sun, was released in 2008.

 Family and personal life

-Vīķe-Freiberga is married to Imants Freibergs, formerly a professor of computer sciences at the University of Quebec at Montreal.
+Vīķe-Freiberga was married to Imants Freibergs, formerly a professor of computer sciences at the University of Quebec at Montreal.
 He was the President of the Latvian Information and Communications Technology Association (LIKTA) while his wife was President of Latvia.
 The couple met at the Latvian Students Club in Toronto.
 They have two children, Kārlis and Indra.
+He died on 1 January 2026 at the age of 91.

 Vīķe-Freiberga and Freibergs founded the company VVF Consulting, which offers consulting services to public and private organizations.